TriangleDataCenter/Triangle-GB/README.md

 # Triangle-GB
-This repository provides examples for the fast time-delay interferometry (TDI) response model of Galactic binaries (GBs), along with tutorials for some simple data analysis tasks based on **Taiji Data Challenge II** and **LISA Data Challenge**.
-The response model is inspired by the "TDI on the fly" approach proposed in [N. J. Cornish et al, PRD (2025)](https://doi.org/10.1103/y718-c1xl), and has been reformulated to support arbitrary detector orbit​ and arbitrary TDI combination.
+This repository provides the fast time-delay interferometry (TDI) response model of Galactic binaries (GBs) for space-based detectors, together with tutorials for the corresponding data-analysis tasks.
+The response model is inspired by the "TDI on the fly" approach proposed in [N. J. Cornish et al, PRD (2025)](https://doi.org/10.1103/y718-c1xl), and has been reformulated to support arbitrary detector orbit​ and arbitrary TDI combination, and further extended to a space-detector **network** of arbitrary configuration (e.g. LISA-Taiji-TianQin).
 Our implementation of the fast response model has been validated against the more precise (but slower) time-domain simulation implemented in ``Triangle-Simulator``, with residuals well below the instrumental noise level.

+The tutorials cover time-domain vs frequency-domain waveform modeling and cross-validation, rapid search of GB signals with $\mathcal{F}$-statistics, posterior inference of individual GBs with nested sampling, GB reconstruction on **LISA Data Challenge** data, and joint parameter estimation with a **LISA-Taiji-TianQin** network.

 The response model is shipped as the Python package ``Triangle_GB``, whose source lives in the ``Triangle_GB/`` folder of this repository: